CybOXProject/cyboxproject.github.io/documentation/suggested-practices/index.md

 When using this idref attribute, you should avoid putting any other attributes or elements in the reference element.

-## Creating documents for human consumption
-These suggestions only apply when you're creating documents you intend to be human-readable.
-They simply make the document more readable and easy to validate by XML editors but are not important for automated processing.

-For best readability:

-* Only include necessary namespaces
-* Use the namespace prefixes as defined in the schemas
-* Affinity-group or alphabetize namespaces
-* Do not include attributes that have default attributes if you're simply setting the attribute to the default (i.e. @negate on indicators).

-To ease validation in XML editors:

-* Include schemaLocation attributes to the hosted versions of the CybOX schemas

 ## Using Vocabularies
 Many places in CybOX use controlled vocabularies to represent data.
 When possible, you should use the vocabularies included in the CybOX defaults.
 If